Changes in the Holmes Youthful Trainee Act (HYTA) Will Give More Young Offenders A Second Chance.

 HYTA is a good program and absolutely necessary to protect a young first offender that has made a mistake.
 One youthful indiscretion should not destroy a person’s future.

 Keeping Criminal Records Clean Is Important At Any Age

 A person’s criminal history can make or break a person’s future.
-A criminal record can be the difference between a job, college, a professional license, good credit and even deportation if you are not an American citizen.
-There are programs and options available other than HYTA – it is important to seek out an attorney that can advise you of these programs and determine whether or not you qualify.
+A criminal record can be the difference between a job, college, a professional license, good credit, and even deportation if you are not an American citizen.
+There are programs and options available other than HYTA.
+It is important to seek out an attorney that can advise you of these programs and determine whether or not you qualify.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience practicing law in the criminal courts throughout the United States.
-If you are dealing with criminal charges and concerned with your criminal record, you should contact the attorneys at LEWIS & DICKSTEIN, P.L.L.C.
+If you are dealing with criminal charges and you are concerned about your criminal record, you should contact the attorneys at LEWIS & DICKSTEIN, P.L.L.C.
 We can answer your questions, minimize your concerns and take up the fight to protect you and to assure that you are given the best representation possible, and if it is in your best interest, get you involved in a program such as HYTA, to protect your future.
 Call us at (248) 263-6800 or complete a Request for Assistance Form and one of our attorneys will call you.